A Multi-Wavelength Investigation of Dust and Stellar Mass Distributions in Galaxies: Insights from High-Resolution JWST

 Lastly, to quantify the compactness of individual galaxies, we define a flux-based compactness parameter for both dust ($c_{\rm dust}$) and stellar components ($c_{\rm stellar}$) as the ratio of the flux inside 1\,kpc to the total flux:

 Due to the varying sensitivities of the F200W and F770W filters, the SNR of the stellar components exceeds that of the dust component in the outskirts of the galaxy in all our sample.
 To establish fair comparisons, we define $r_{\rm out}$ as the radius at which the dust flux SNR drops below 1.
-The total flux (i.e. the denominator in Eqs.~\ref{eq:6} and \ref{eq:7}) is then measured within this determined radius.
+The total flux for both the dust and stellar components (denominator in Eqs.~\ref{eq:6} and \ref{eq:7}) is then measured within this determined radius.
 The values of 1\,kpc and $r_{\rm out}$ both represent the physical scales in the source plane, after correcting for the lensing magnification factor $\mu$ which is calculated in Sec.~\ref{sec:lensmodel}.
 To ensure a reliable measurement radius and minimize potential effects from factors such as bad pixels, a requirement is imposed.
-Specifically, both the SNR at the boundary pixel $i$ and the next pixel $(i+1)$ to be less than one when $r_{\rm out}$ is set.
+Specifically, both the SNR at the boundary pixel $i$ and the subsequent pixel $(i+1)$ must be below one when determining the value of $r_{\rm out}$.
 We find that six of our sample galaxies have $r_{\rm out}$ smaller than 1\,kpc, indicating a low SNR ratio at the outer radii due to the small size of the galaxies.
 As a result, we exclude these six galaxies, including one $UVJ$-quiescent galaxy, from our subsequent compactness analysis.
 However, they are still included in the SED fitting process.
 Consequently, our morphology analysis includes 21 galaxies in the following discussion.
 Five of these unresolved galaxies have stellar mass lower than $\rm{10^{9.5}~M_\odot}$.
 This exclusion introduces a sample bias towards more massive galaxies, which should be taken into consideration.
 While our analysis does not specifically address the mass dependence, our sample may be relatively less complete in the low-mass regime.